Milestones & Legacy

 2021

-Received a historic U.S. FDA approval for Semglee® (biosimilar Insulin Glargine) as the world’s first ‘interchangeable’ biosimilar product.
+Semglee, biosimilar Insulin Glargine, receives a historic U.S. approval as the world’s first ‘interchangeable’ biosimilar product.

 2020